dmitry78ya/fork-and-clone-repo/README.md

 - Found interesting R project on GitHub and want to collaborate, contribute or play around with it but you don't know how to get this thing into your computer?

-- Second scenario where you can also apply most of the steps of this tutorial is when you want to use GitHub git repo for version control of your new R project.
+- Another scenario where you can also apply most of the steps of this tutorial is when you want to use GitHub git repo for version control of your new R project.
 Easiest way to do this is to start from GitHub.

 ## Introduction